-18.4 In the instances outlined above, the Headteacher should contact the HR provider for advice and guidance which may involve a referral to Occupational Health.

-18.6 An additional resource to Headteachers for managing and supporting mental health issues with employees can be found at www.rethink.org
+- 18.4 In the instances outlined above, the Headteacher should contact the HR provider for advice and guidance which may involve a referral to Occupational Health. - 18.5 Teachers must be able to satisfy the Fitness to Teach Criteria as set out in Fitness to Teach, Occupational Health Guidance for the Training and Employment of Teachers.
+This identifies certain mental health illnesses where referral to Occupational Health is required and may, in the most severe cases, result in ill-health retirement. - 18.6 An additional resource to Headteachers for managing and supporting mental health issues with employees can be found at www.rethink.org.